pdatre/Predictive-AnalysisAirBnb-Booking-Rate/README.md

 Although Location is one of the key factors in investing, our project aims at digging deep in the factors involved for the success of an investment.

+There exists 1 Master Script that:

+Loads Dataset and Installs and loads required libraries.
+Shows exploratory data analysis.
+Performs data cleaning and data preprocessing.
+Shows model testing.
+Includes the conclusion and summary.
+Writes the new cleaned and joined files to csv (redundant backups).

+Guidelines:

+Master Script is to be run once per session.
+To check any model, the entire script is to be run.

+Instructions for running R Scripts:

+Place all data files and r scripts in one folder.
+Open Master.R in RStudio.
+Set the Working Directory to Source File.
+Run Master.R script.
+Open a script for the regression model desired.
+Library loading commands are redundant if you are in the same session.
+Run script.
+Once run, view plots generated in the plot window.

 Data Description :
 In total we had 66 variables.